boecker-lab/docs.sirius.github.io/docs/_pages/intro.md

 Elucidation of stereochemistry is currently beyond the power of automated search engines.

+**COSMIC confidence score** assigns a confidence to CSI:FingerID structure identifications.
+The idea is similar to False Discovery Rates: It allows to run CSI:FingerID in high-throughput on thousands of compounds and select the most confident identifications.
+The workflow of generating a structure database, searching with CSI:FingerID and ranking hits by confidence score is termed the COSMIC workflow.
+Make your data interpretation workflow easier by first identifying the most confident compounds in your sample, then use them to generate knowledge or hypotheses.

 **CANOPUS** predicts compound classes from the molecular fingerprint predicted by CSI:FingerID without any database search involved.
 Hence, it provides structural information for compounds for which neither spectral nor structural reference data are available.